-4.5 Public Notice Methodology for Adoption/Amendment of Plans & Special Meetings as Noted in Sections 4.1, 4.2, 4.3 and 4.4
+4.8 Public Notice Methodology for Approval and/or Amendment of Plans & Special Meetings

+112 MacTanly Place Staunton, VA 24401 Phone (540) 885-5174 Fax (540) 885-2687

+4.8.1 Newspapers

-- 4.5.1 Newspapers.
-Public notice as required in Section 4 shall be published in the non-legal section of the newspaper.
-Yearly schedules of meetings will be published in both of the two major newspapers within the SAWMPO area, foreign language newspapers and other media sources as deemed appropriate to reach minority populations.
-Such notice shall state the date, time, and location of the meetings and where information, plans, etc., about the meeting or plan to be considered can be reviewed. - 4.5.2 SAWMPO Web Site.
-All public notices shall be posted on the web site under the Public Notice tab.
+Public notice shall be published in the non-legal section of the newspaper.
+Yearly schedules of meetings will be published in major newspapers within the SAWMPO area, foreign language newspapers, and other media sources as deemed appropriate to reach minority populations.
+Such notice shall state the date, time, and location of the meetings and where information about the meeting or plan to be considered can be reviewed.

+4.8.2 SAWMPO Website

+All public notices shall be posted on the website under the "Events" tab.
 Such notice shall state the date, time, and location of the meetings and where information, plans, etc., about the meeting or plan to be considered can be reviewed.
-The information, in a digital format, shall be posted to the web site and linked to the public notice. - 4.5.3 E-Mail/Direct Mail Notification.
+The information, in a digital format, shall be posted to the website and linked to the public notice.

+4.8.3 E-Mail/Direct Mail Notification

 A list of interested persons, stakeholders and/or organizations that have requested to receive notification of meetings, copies of agendas, notice when key plans and decisions are to be made shall be maintained by the SAWMPO staff.
 Notifications as required and articulated in Section 4 shall be sent to those on the notification list.
-Hard copies will not be sent if those on the list have e-mail. - 4.5.4 Public Agencies.
+Hard copies will not be sent if those on the list have e-mail.

+4.8.4 Public Agencies

 All interested and affected public agencies, State, Federal, regional and local, shall receive notification as required and articulated in Section 4.
 Hard copies will not be sent if these agencies have e-mail capability.

-Section 5.
-Public Information and Education
+Section 5: Public Communication, Education, and Outreach

-SAWMPO is committed to providing citizens, stakeholders and interested parties with access to its public records, plans, meetings and activities.
-It is also committed to helping educate the public about metropolitan transportation planning and how it can affect their lives and businesses by providing information.
+SAWMPO is committed to providing citizens, stakeholders and interested parties with access to its public records, plans, meetings, and activities.
+It is also committed to educating the public about metropolitan transportation planning and how it can affect their lives and businesses.
+The type of public communication and outreach for a project will be determined on the project's scale and significance.
+Localized projects may require more specialized outreach within the project area, while others may require extensive outreach efforts throughout the entire SAWMPO region, including traditionally underserved areas.